nickeubank/ds4humans/30_questions/25_passive_fairness.md

 *How* our models make mistakes is often just as important as the number of mistakes they make, and not just for financial reasons.
 Statistical models increasingly inform a range of high-stakes decisions — like who should get a donated organ, or whether a criminal defendant is entitled to bail.
 In these situations, the question of who bears the costs of model errors can be an ethically fraught question.

-To illustrate the ethical questions that arise when deciding what constitutes "fair" when it comes to models that answer Passive Prediction Questions, let's consider the example of Risk Assessment models.
-Risk Assessment models are models used in the US criminal justice system to answer the question "if this criminal defendant (or incarcerated person) was released from custody, what is the likelihood they would re-offend within the next X months?"
+To illustrate the ethical questions that arise when deciding what constitutes "fair" when it comes to models that answer Passive Prediction Questions, let's consider the example of Risk Assessment models in the US criminal justice system.
+These Risk Assessment models are used to answer the question "if this criminal defendant (or incarcerated person) was released from custody, what is the likelihood they would re-offend within the next X months?"
 These models are used by judges and parole boards who must determine whether arrested individuals should be released while they await trial and whether incarcerated individuals should be paroled (released before the end of their prison sentence to a half-way house or monitored release).

 The way Risk Assessment models are used in the US raises many questions, many outside the scope of this section.
 But one aspect of risk assessment models recently garnered a lot of attention: whether their misclassifications (cases where an individual the model identified as low risk re-offends, or where an individual the model identified as high risk does not re-offend) are racially biased.